 That sacred cow the NHS

-This week on Facebook I posted some links on the National Health Service (NHS).
-By the 1980s if society was divided by notions of a welfare state all strata of society were united in giving the NHS the status of a sacred cow.
+This week on Facebook: By the 1980s if society was divided by notions of a welfare state, however all strata of society were united in giving the NHS the status of a sacred cow.
 Yet from the moment of its inception in 1948 by the newly elected post World War II Labour Government, the NHS was unaffordable as a free service.
 Aneurin Bevan who, as the minister of health, was responsible for establishing an NHS that included free diagnosis and treatment for all, resigned from the government in 1951 as a protest against the introduction of prescription charges for dental care and spectacles.

 The concept of the NHS was key to the Social Insurance and Allied Services report¹ written in 1942 by Sir William Beveridge and commonly known as The Beveridge Report.
 In it he proposed a real insurance contract of pooled insured risks, in which the premium payments reflected the value of potential benefits.
 Beveridge’s report included the following three basic assumptions about post-war society: Firstly — that government policies promoted full employment; secondly, family allowances payable to all households with children (regardless of whether the parents were in or out of work) and thirdly a free, universal, National Health Service (NHS).